Our Bed Linen Care page gives care and washing instructions for all our fabrics.

 Care of Latex sheets

 Our products are made from the finest quality Latex Sheeting.
 Latex is a natural product, please follow the instructions below to keep the sheets in good condition.
 Mineral oils and solvents destroy latex, such as hand creams, oils and even leather goods (the leather contains natural oils) .
 Use only water-based lubricants/massage oils.
-We do not recommend the use of Nurex for use with our latex sheets.
+We do not recommend Nurex with our latex sheets as this has caused some damage.

 To achieve a more shiny finish, we recommend